In 2021, breast cancer became the most common cancer globally, accounting for 12% of all new annual cancer cases.

 And yet, despite the universality of the disease, current screening, and diagnostic systems leave much to be desired as far as improving health outcomes goes.

-Izotropic Corporation (CSE: IZO) is an undervalued small-cap health tech company that is developing & commercializing the future of breast imaging!
+Izotropic Corporation is an undervalued small-cap health tech company that is developing & commercializing the future of breast imaging!

 The Enemy ▶ Universal